GoldenAbel/KnowledgeBase-Chatbot/README.md

 Working of the chatbot system
 ------------------------------

 The main chatbot script starts the chatbot.
-The chatbot reads the sentence from the file input_*moviename*_*reddit/synopsis*.txt and stores the nouns present in the file into nouns_query_*moviename*_*reddit/synopsis*.txt and output is written in output_*moviename*_*reddit/synopsis*.
+The chatbot reads the sentence from the file input-*moviename*-*reddit/synopsis*.txt and stores the nouns present in the file into nouns-query-*moviename*-*reddit/synopsis*.txt and output is written in output-*moviename*-*reddit/synopsis*.txt .

 Integration with any existing system
 ------------------------------------

-We use the interfacing script - run_*reddit/synopsis*.py stored in the src/(reddit or synopsis)/ sections.
+We use the interfacing script - run-*reddit/synopsis*.py stored in the src/(reddit or synopsis)/ sections.
 We first import the wrapper:

-	$.import wrapper_reddit as w
+	$.import wrapper-reddit as w

 It contains 2 commands :-

 1) Getmovie - It is to write be given the movie name as the input.
 The movie name should be case-sensitive according to what is written in the list file.

 2) Query - To give it a query, we type in the string of the query to this module.
-Put a time wait of 2 seconds and then read the output from the output_*moviename*_*reddit/synopsis*.txt file.
+Put a time wait of 2 seconds and then read the output from the output-*moviename*-*reddit/synopsis*.txt file.

-	$.import wrapper_reddit as w
+	$.import wrapper-reddit as w
 	$.
 	$.w.getmovie('hobbit')
 	$.w.query('peter parker was a bullied a lot in the start.')